mohapatras/aws-setup/aws-setup/README.md

 # aws-setup

-NOTE:- Credit for the original files goes to Jeremy Howard.
+NOTE:- Read the files and edit according to your needs.

 This repository contains shell scripts for setting up CPU/GPU instance in EC2 at Amazon Web Services.
 The GPU setup has Keras with Theano as backend.